-d.
-INSTRUCTOR: Ranks in this category in ascending order are instructor, senior instructor I, senior instructor II.

-e.
-LECTURER: Ranks in this category in ascending order are lecturer, senior lecturer I, senior lecturer II.

-f.
-LIBRARIAN: Ranks in this category in ascending order are assistant librarian, associate librarian, and senior librarian.

-g.
-RESEARCH ASSISTANT: Ranks in this category in ascending order are research assistant, senior research assistant II.

-h.
-RESEARCH ASSOCIATE: Ranks in this category in ascending order are research associate, senior research associate I, senior research associate II.

-i.
-RESEARCH PROFESSOR: Ranks in this category in ascending order are assistant research professor, associate research professor, and research professor.

-j.
-POSTDOCTORAL SCHOLAR: The only rank in this category is Postdoctoral Scholar.

-Section 5.
-At the time of hire, the University shall assign each bargaining unit faculty member a rank within the classification and category described in the job posting.

-Nothing shall preclude a bargaining unit faculty member from being assigned and performing other duties not described in his or her specific classification, category, or rank as long as those duties are consistent with his or her job description.

-Section 6.
-If the University non-renews a position in the Career classification for economic or programmatic reasons, then the position cannot be refilled in the Visiting, Pro Tem, or Postdoctoral Scholar classification within the subsequent two years unless approved by the Provost or his or her designee.
+- d.
+INSTRUCTOR: Ranks in this category in ascending order are instructor, senior instructor I, senior instructor II. - e.
+LECTURER: Ranks in this category in ascending order are lecturer, senior lecturer I, senior lecturer II. - f.
+LIBRARIAN: Ranks in this category in ascending order are assistant librarian, associate librarian, and senior librarian. - g.
+RESEARCH ASSISTANT: Ranks in this category in ascending order are research assistant, senior research assistant II. - h.
+RESEARCH ASSOCIATE: Ranks in this category in ascending order are research associate, senior research associate I, senior research associate II. - i.
+RESEARCH PROFESSOR: Ranks in this category in ascending order are assistant research professor, associate research professor, and research professor. - j.
+POSTDOCTORAL SCHOLAR: The only rank in this category is Postdoctoral Scholar. - k.
+RESEARCH SCIENTIST: Ranks in this category in ascending order are research scientist, senior research scientist I, and senior research scientist II. - 1.
+RESEARCH ENGINEER: Ranks in this category in ascending order are research engineer, senior research engineer I, and senior research engineer II. - m.
+PRINCIPAL RESEARCH SCIENTIST: The only rank in this category is principal research scientist. - Section 5.
+At the time of hire, the University shall assign each bargaining unit faculty member a rank within the classification and category described in the job posting. - Nothing shall preclude a bargaining unit faculty member from being assigned and performing other duties not described in their specific classification, category, or rank as long as those duties are consistent with their job description. - Section 6.
+If the University lays off a bargaining unit faculty member in a position in the Career classification for economic or programmatic reasons, then the position cannot be refilled in the Career, Visiting, Pro Tem, or Postdoctoral Scholar classification within the subsequent two years unless approved by the Office of the Provost. - Section 7.
 Pro Tem positions will last no more than three years, unless the Provost or designee designates the position as an Ongoing Pro Tem position or gives a department or unit permission to extend the position for up to one year.